Rob's plants

 Cultural notes ordinary garden soil

-In late May and June, the pink flowers on this evening primrose are irresistable.
+My first experience with this evening primrose species was in Pennsylvania, where it grew in our narrow driveway bed.
+I was always enamored of its pink flowers In late May and June.
+Up close, they are even more interesting, with their bright white plus-sign stigmas.
 The foliage is nothing to write home about - a bit scraggly, but at least it stays green.
-The plant wants to scramble around by its roots; in rich moist soil it can get out of hand, but in the marginal conditions provided by our driveway bed, it's manageable.
+Even in PA, the plant wanted to scramble around by its roots, but in the marginal conditions provided by our driveway bed, it was just manageable.

 Mexican evening primrose